Welcome to Unlocking the Mary Hamilton Papers!

 We will make a comprehensive analysis of accounts of reading practices mentioned in the archive, ascertaining whether patterns of circulation, reception and response show any significant differentiation in line with the genre of a text, or the class/gender/perceived character of that text’s author.
 We will distinguish print and manuscript texts throughout.
 This strand will contribute to our understanding of, inter alia, eighteenth-century canon formation.

 In the late Georgian period, politeness was of central importance not just as a sociocultural phenomenon but in language use.
 The correspondence will be examined from several angles to track the influence on usage of normative rules in historical grammars and letter-writing manuals.
-We will analyse how gender and social status, including social network relationships, bear on forms of address and thus contribute to face-saving strategies.
-This strand of the study will add significantly to our knowledge of sociolinguistic and sociopragmatic factors in the history of Late Modern English, and the history of language standardisation.
+We will analyse how gender and social status, including social network relationships, bear on forms of address and thus contribute to politeness strategies.
+This strand of the study will add to our knowledge of sociolinguistic and sociopragmatic factors in the history of Late Modern English, and the history of language standardisation.

-The Hamilton Papers cover a crucial period in the history of English verb structure, particularly changes in usage of be as auxiliary, such as the loss of your being looking well and the advent of was being debated, two symptoms among many of a major but relatively neglected realignment of the auxiliary system.
+The Mary Hamilton Papers cover a crucial period in the history of English verb structure, particularly changes in usage of be as auxiliary, such as the loss of your being looking well and the advent of was being debated, two symptoms among many of a major but relatively neglected realignment of the auxiliary system.
 We will make a fine-grained analysis of the progress of change both across social networks and during the lifetime of individuals, leading to a better understanding of the language of the period, the history of English and mechanisms of language change generally.